-- Oxygen to help with breathing
+- Oxygen to help with breathing.

-- A breathing machine (ventilator)
+- A breathing machine called a ventilator.

-- In very rare cases, extracorporeal membrane oxygenation (ECMO) using a machine that does the work of the heart and lungs
+- In very rare cases, extracorporeal membrane oxygenation (ECMO) using a machine that does the work of the heart and lungs.

-- Steroid therapy
+- Steroid therapy.

-- Intravenous immunoglobulin (IVIG), a blood product made up of antibodies
+- Intravenous immunoglobulin (IVIG), a blood product made up of antibodies.

-There is no evidence that MIS-C is contagious.
+There is no proof that MIS-C is contagious.
 But there's a chance that your child could have an active infection with the COVID-19 virus or another type of contagious infection.
 So the hospital will use infection control measures while caring for your child.